dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 ### External research stay

 The main goal of the external research stay is to experience a different research environment, so it is encouraged to go abroad.
 The duration of the external research stay will depend on the individual PhD project, however the average duration is three months.
 From three months or longer you can apply for travel grants to aid in funding the external research stay and this is also encouraged.
 For the project plan, you need to plan where, with whom and roughly when the external research stay will happen.
+Previous students have visisted different universities and companies for their external research stays, so there are many options and some examples are provided here.

+* Systems & Synthetic Biology group of professor Lars Nielsen at the University of Queensland (UQ) in Brisbane, Australia.
+* The Systems Biology Research Group of professor Bernhard Palsson at the University of California San Diego (UCSD) in San Diego, USA.
+*
+* Amyris in Emeryville, USA (contact through ...).

 ### Department work